minus34/gnaf-loader/README.md

 ## Option 2 - Run the database in a docker container

-GNAF and the Admin Boundaries are ready to use in Postgres in an image on Docker Hub.
+GNAF and the Admin Boundaries are ready to use in Postgres in an AMD64 or ARM64 image on Docker Hub.

 ### Process
 1. In your docker environment pull the image using `docker pull minus34/gnafloader:latest`
 2. Run using `docker run --publish=5433:5432 minus34/gnafloader:latest`
 3. Access Postgres in the container via port `5433`.
 Default login is - user: `postgres`, password: `password`

-*Note: the compressed Docker image is 8Gb, uncompressed is 25Gb*
+*Note: the compressed Docker image is 7Gb, uncompressed is 27Gb*

 **WARNING: The default postgres superuser password is insecure and should be changed using:**